 The Dalmacia mineral rights cover an area of 8.88 km2.
 Prior to 2020, three exploration companies conducted 11 separate drilling programs dating back to 1993.
-Historic drilling from 1993 to 2018 resulted in 225 holes totaling 52,725m of which 123 holes were Reverse Circulation (21,490m).
+Historic drilling from 1993 to 2018 resulted in 225 holes totalling 52,725m of which 123 holes were Reverse Circulation (21,490m).
 The 2021-2022 drilling was focused on the NE end of the zone where the underground access was developed.
 Our program was designed to better delineate known mineralization with tighter spaced infill and step-out holes.
 The principal difference between the Cinabrio Cluster of deposits and Dalmacia is the host rocks.
 At Dalmacia the copper mineralization is hosted in several lithologies including: ocoitic andesites, andesites andesitic porphyries and minor sandstone units.
 In 2023, work at Dalmacia includes surface geological mapping as well as detailed logging of all existing drill core to improve the 3D geological model, which will be used to finalize resource infill and extensional drill planning that will include step-out reverse circulation drilling to test the remaining strike length at Dalmacia.
+During the last quarter of the year, four diamond core holes totalling 435 meters were completed within the Dalmacia resource to provide additional samples for geotechnical studies.